Diego Michiels

-Diego Muhammad bin Robbie Michiels or Diego Michiels (born 8 August 1990 in Deventer, Netherlands) is a professional footballer who plays as a defender for Liga 1 club Borneo Samarinda.
-Born in the Netherlands, he represented Indonesia at international level.
+Diego Muhammad bin Robbie Michiels or Diego Michiels (born 8 August 1990) is a professional footballer who plays as a defender for Liga 1 club Borneo Samarinda.
+Born in the Netherlands, he represented the Indonesia national team.

 International career

 Michiels was born in the Netherlands to an Indonesian father and Dutch mother.
 In 2011, he and Joey Suk were invited by the Indonesian Football Association to play for the Indonesia national under-23 football team in Jakarta.
 According to the newspaper report, he was interested in joining the Indonesian national team, even though he would have to give up his Dutch passport.
 Along with Joey and Ruben Wuarbanaran, he was able to play for Indonesia, making his full debut in 2014 FIFA World Cup qualification against Bahrain on 29 February 2012.